Skip to main content

 False information when enrollingRepayment demandsDamage claims

-Important for expats: Ignoring compulsory insurance is not an option - the consequences can be existentially threatening and jeopardize your residence status.
+Important for expats: Ignoring compulsory insurance is not an option.
+The consequences can be existentially threatening and jeopardize your residence status.

 Pro Tip for Newcomers